NaviServer Programmable Web Server

 Return a flattened ns_set handle.
 Nested paths are encoded into keys using / as a separator.
 Each value stores its JSON type in a sidecar key .type.

 Array elements are stored using zero-based numeric path segments (e.g., d/0, d/1), consistent with the array indexing used by triples.
-JSON null is stored with value __NS_JSON_NULL__ and its .type entry is set to null.
+JSON null is stored as the empty string and its .type entry is set to null.

 set JSON {{